 DxDiscovery is a small business spinoff company located on the campus of the University of Nevada, Reno.
-We are academic in our origins and entrepreneurial in our culture.
 Research and development is funded by highly competitive grants from the National Institutes of Health and Department of Defense.
-Initially, DxDiscovery licenses technologies to partner companies who manufacture and distribute diagnostics.
+DxDiscovery’s initial goal is to license technologies to partner companies who manufacture and distribute diagnostics.
 A long-term objective is in-house production of those products best suited for manufacture at the DxDiscovery site.

-Our goal is to reduce the burden of disease in both developed and resource limited countries.
+Our mission is to reduce the burden of infectious disease in both developed and resource-limited countries.
 Although the specific needs are very different in these two environments, many requirements for diagnostics are quite similar.
 Diagnostics should be affordable, give rapid results, and be usable at the point of patient care or need.

-DxDiscovery will produce diagnostics that will be disruptive for improvement of patient care.
+DxDiscovery targets development of diagnostics that will be disruptive for improvement of patient care.
 Current diagnostics are reactive to patient symptoms.
-DxDiscovery will produce diagnostics that can be used early in the course of disease or for proactive screening before the onset of symptoms.
+DxDiscovery’s goal is to produce diagnostics that can be used early in the course of symptomatic disease or for proactive screening before the onset of symptoms.
 Early diagnosis leads to more effective treatment.